Council meetings are held in the Chambers.

 Public Access participants are welcome to stay for the meeting as part of the gallery.

-Council Chambers has the following accessible features:
+The Chambers have the following accessible features:

 - 2 on-site accessible parking spaces.